Why we need linked patient data?

 The HES A&E is to be replaced by the incoming HES Emergency Care Data Set (ECDS).
 The ECDS is the new national dataset for urgent and emergency care, consisting of data recorded during patient care administered in the accident and emergency setting in England, collected by NHS England.
 Data collected includes information about A&E attendance, outcomes of attendance, waiting times, referral source, diagnosis, treatment (drugs prescribed are not included), and investigations provided at the A&E.

 The Critical Care Minimum Dataset is collected from hospitals and other locations which provide critical care, to support payment, commissioning and national policy analysis.
 Data collected includes information on critical care admission and discharge, support days per critical care specialty, and discharge status.

 Death registration data contains information from the Office for National Statistics (ONS) and includes information on the month and year of death, and causes and underlying causes (using ICD codes).

 Please note that late registration for some deaths means that the proportion of deaths captured is lower for the last year of the coverage period because of possible delays in death registration.
 This proportion is likely to differ by age at death and cause of death and is pronounced for the last 1-2 weeks of available death data.

 How to access OPCRD-NEXUS

-After ADEPT approval, the researcher will be required to enter into a strict Data Sharing & Use Agreement and the payment of access or license fees.
-Access to the required research dataset will then be provided within 3 weeks of the ADEPT approval.
-All the licensed data will be accessible through a secure VPN access to the dedicated SQL database server.
+After ADEPT approval, the researcher will be required to enter into a strict Data Sharing & Use Agreement and the payment of data processing fees.

 If you have any queries or feedback, or you have a complaint, please contact us: